We Analyzed the Future Direction of Latch Inc. (LTCH), Here is What We Found

 LTCH’s Market Performance

-LTCH stocks went down by -11.33% for the week, with a monthly jump of 8.24% and a quarterly performance of -43.03%, while its annual performance rate touched -64.27%.
-The volatility ratio for the week stands at 7.46% while the volatility levels for the past 30 days are set at 6.76% for Latch Inc..
-The simple moving average for the period of the last 20 days is -11.86% for LTCH stocks with a simple moving average of -57.82% for the last 200 days.
+LTCH stocks went up by 5.07% for the week, with a monthly drop of -1.50% and a quarterly performance of -36.14%, while its annual performance rate touched -60.99%.
+The volatility ratio for the week stands at 6.82% while the volatility levels for the past 30 days are set at 6.66% for Latch Inc..
+The simple moving average for the period of the last 20 days is -5.39% for LTCH stocks with a simple moving average of -54.38% for the last 200 days.

 Analysts’ Opinion of LTCH